 Need further help or guidance?

 KMA recommends reviewing this change with your financial and operational staff to determine how it will impact your organization over the short- and long term.
 KMA is here to help you understand the issue and how best to implement changes for your organization.
-Contact Lynne at KMA for assistance.
+Contact KMA for assistance.